by Andrea M. Darcy

 UPR simply means you see others as resourceful humans doing their best.
 No matter how grating your uncle’s new girlfriend is, just accept she has resources and is doing her best, and notice how the annoyance fades away.

-5. Make it present (not presents).
+5. Make it present (not presents) this Christmas dinner with family.

 Being present to the moment — also called ‘being mindful’ — means we are less likely to miss nuances and overreact.